Sid McMath: Political image

 Bereft of Rockefeller's eleemosynary capacity or McMath's disdain for barony, later administrations have comfortably reconciled themselves to the exigencies of this quaint realpolitik.
 Although Faubus died a pariah in 1994, the example of his agility in placating a credulous electorate, now multiracial, with a veneer of populism and dashes of largesse, while simultaneously accommodating the forces of extraction – whom Sid McMath illustriously, if momentarily, challenged half-a-century ago – remains the guidepost for political survival in 21st century Arkansas.

 Military awards

 McMath was the recipient of the following awards:

+In Film

+In 2018, (No. 20th), 'The Northwest Arkansas Democrat Gazette' reported that many still photographs from the film Wonder Valley, made in 1951, in which McMath played himself as governor, had been found.

+The last known copy of the film was found to be too badly decomposed to be viewable some years before.